INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 - People that go to the hospital die more than people who do not:
     - Fallacy: comparing different populations
 - Having a heart pressure greater than a threshold triggers specific care which is good.
 A learner will pick up above-threshold heart pressure as good for you
+- Pure predictive settings, beneficial these informations for their predictions.
+However
+ - should not be trusted when designing interventions
+ - interpretation is subject to caution

+???

+- People that go to the hospital die more than people who do not:
+    - So going to the hospital is bad for health?
+    - The fallacy under such a conclusion is that we are comparing different populations: people who go to the hospital have a different baseline health condition than people who do not.
+- Having a heart pressure greater than a threshold triggers specific care which is good.
+A learner will pick up above-threshold heart pressure as good for you
 - In a pure predictive settings, these learners are correct to use these informations for their predictions.
+However:
-However 1) they should not be trusted when designing interventions on the systems 2) interpretation is subject to caution
+    - they should not be trusted when designing interventions on the systems.
+In particular, predictive models may stop giving good predictions when the systems change slightly as they have not picked up fundamental causal mechanisms
+    - in addition, interpretation is subject to caution

 ---